eslamhub/excel-files/README.md

 # Excel Files - EslamHub

-مرحبًا بكم في مستودع **Excel Files** من قناة EslamHub! 🚀
+Welcome to the **Excel Files** repository from EslamHub channel! 🚀
-يحتوي هذا المستودع على ملفات وموارد لتسهيل العمل مع الـ Excel.
+This repository contains files and resources to make working with Excel easier.

-## المحتويات
+## Contents
 - 📄 **excel-shortcuts.pdf**
 - 📊 **excel-errors.pdf**

-## كيفية الاستخدام
+## How to Use
-1. استخدم الاختصارات لتوفير وقتك أثناء العمل على Excel!
+1. Use the shortcuts to save time while working on Excel!
-2. استخدم تعاليم الاخطاء لفهم وإصلاح الأخطاء الشائعة في Excel.
+2. Use the error guides to understand and fix common Excel issues.

-## 🌐 تواصلوا معي
+## 🌐 Connect with Me
 📺 [YouTube](https://www.youtube.com/@eslamhub)
 📱 [TikTok](https://www.tiktok.com/@eslamhub)
 📢 [LinkedIn](https://www.linkedin.com/in/eslamhub)